 The following mini case studies of projects from past HOW In-House Design Awards winners also appeared in the Winter 2016 issue of HOW magazine.
 Want to see your team’s work published in the Winter 2017 issue of HOW?
-Enter before the deadline—June 5, 2017!
+Enter before the deadline—July 5, 2017!

 Written by Sarah Whitman and Amanda Aszman